AU-COBRA/ConCert/execution/README.md

 # Smart Contracts
-This repo is a formalization of execution layers of modern blockchains in Coq, along with property-based testing tools for testing smart contracts in ConCert.
+This repo is a formalization of execution layers of modern blockchains in Rocq, along with property-based testing tools for testing smart contracts in ConCert.

 ## Structure of the project
 The best place to start exploring the project is in